ChilliCream/workshops/crypto/docs/docs/02-Hot Chocolate/05-Mutations.md

 ## Jumping ahead

-Before we can move on lets add some last types so that we cover all use cases.
-We will just copy paste in these mutations so that we fulfill all the needs for our frontend.
+Before we can move on, let's add some last types to cover all use cases.
+We will copy-paste these mutations to fulfill all the needs of our front end.

-Specifically we are adding the following mutations:
+Specifically, we are adding the following mutations:

 - removeAssetFromWatchlist
 - removeAssetsFromWatchlist
 - changeAssetPositionInWatchlist

-For these we will need custom payloads that we will just add.
+For these, we will need custom payloads that we will just add.

 ```csharp title="/Types/Account/RemoveAssetFromWatchlistPayload.cs"
 namespace Demo.Types.Account;